anishjha93/zerocode-wiki/About-Motivation.md

 * Failure assertions were `to the point` precisely describing the scenario step.
 * Enabled `overriding framework behavior` for performing `project/test specific` tasks

-It helped the program in a big way, and in the recent years it has added many more features into it.
+The above approach(es) helped the program in a big way.

+Then in the recent years `Zerocode` has standardized the approaches and added many more testing features to make it easy n efficient.

 We sincerely hope it helps you too.